 In Misc Section Leave Timeout at 0 and for Refresh period enter 1000 (1000 ms is equal to 1 second).
 So your time would be refreshed every second and displayed in the marquee.

-Save the Settings and restart VLC by playing a video.
-You would see the marquee in the top right corner of your screen.
+Save the Settings and close VLC, then restart it by playing a video.
+You would see the system time in the top right corner of your screen.
 It would stick to the video even in the full screen mode.
 This feature doesn’t mess or make any changes to your video.

 If you want to change the font for the marquee then you can make changes to the subtitle settings.
 This would also change the font for your marquee as the font you select for your subtitles is also applied to your marquee.